JanneMattila/www/docs/_posts/2024/10/2024-10-21-azure-firewall-and-availability-zones.markdown

 ## Re-deployment

-If for some reason you can't migrate the Azure Firewall, you can delete it and re-deploy it with the correct settings.
+If for some reason you can't execute the above migration, you can delete it and re-deploy it with the correct settings.
 There is related documentation available:
 [Relocate Azure Firewall to another region](https://learn.microsoft.com/en-us/azure/operational-excellence/relocation-firewall?tabs=azure-portal)

 There are few things to keep in mind before deleting the Azure Firewall:

-Export the configurations: Export template (current state) and Save template (deployment history).
+Save the firewall configurations: Export template (current state) and Download template (deployment history).
 See [Choose the right export option](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/export-template-powershell#choose-the-right-export-option) for more details: